-A. The Vice Chancellor for Research or his/her designee is responsible for implementing this policy, for the final decisions regarding the acceptability of disclosures, and for approval of any management plan.
+A. The Vice Chancellor for Research or their designee is responsible for implementing this policy, for the final decisions regarding the acceptability of disclosures, and for approval of any management plan.

-- B. Investigators are responsible for disclosing their financial interests as defined by this policy.
+- B. Investigators are responsible for disclosing their financial interests and completing training as defined by this policy.
 Investigators who are collaborators at sub-recipient institutions are responsible for disclosing their financial interests in accordance with the arrangement agreed upon between UCSB and the sub-recipient institution prior to submission of a proposal to the PHS and/or in accordance with the terms and conditions of the sub-award issued by UCSB.
 Investigators who are not UCSB employees and not a collaborator at a sub-recipient institution are subject to this policy as if they were UCSB employees.
-Principle Investigators are responsible for ensuring that all investigators provide their disclosures in a timely manner and in accordance with this policy. - C. The Conflict of Interest Committee (COIC) is responsible for reviewing financial disclosures of Investigators, making recommendations and proposing management plans to the Vice Chancellor for Research or his/her designee. - D. The Office of Research staff are responsible for receiving disclosures and additional information, conducting administrative reviews of disclosures, supporting the COIC in regular and ad hoc meetings, maintaining the COI website, providing advice and information on policies and procedures, reporting information about FCOI and how such interests are being managed to PHS, and responding to public requests for information regarding FCOI.
+Principle Investigators are responsible for ensuring that all Investigators provide their disclosures in a timely manner and in accordance with this policy. - C. The Conflict of Interest Committee (COIC) is responsible for reviewing financial disclosures of Investigators, making recommendations and proposing management plans to the Vice Chancellor for Research or their designee. - D. The Office of Research staff are responsible for receiving disclosures and additional information, conducting administrative reviews of disclosures, supporting the COIC in regular and ad hoc meetings, maintaining the COI website, providing advice and information on policies and procedures, reporting information about FCOI and how such interests are being managed to PHS, and responding to public requests for information regarding FCOI. - E. Non-UCSB collaborators, consultants or subcontractors who share responsibility for the design, conduct and reporting of the research, and who will be conducting research under a sub-award from UCSB must comply with the policies and procedures for disclosure and review of SFIs at the institution at which they are employed, or, if their institution does not have a conflict of interest policy that is compliant with the PHS regulations, they must comply with this policy and campus procedures for disclosure and review of SFIs related to PHS-sponsored awards. - F. These Investigators must comply with all requirements of their institution's (or UCSB's) policy that pertain to Investigators, including completing NIH-compliant training about the PHS financial conflicts of interest policy prior to engaging in research related to any PHS-funded contract and at least every 4 years thereafter, while receiving PHS research funding.